darklab8/fl-darkbot/README.md

 Warning: python3.10 is supposed to be installed

 - python3 make.py {service_name} {action_name}
-- python3 make.py --help # to discovery other available services and commands
+- python3 make.py --help # to discovery other available services
+- python3 make.py {service_name} # to discovery available actions to server

 ### examples: